QuantConnect/lean-cli/README.md

-  --strategy-name TEXT            Name of the strategy, will appear at the top-right corner of each page --strategy-version TEXT         Version number of the strategy, will appear next to the project name --strategy-description TEXT     Description of the strategy, will appear under the 'Strategy Description' section --overwrite                     Overwrite --report-destination if it already contains a file (defaults to False) --update                        Pull the selected LEAN engine version before running the report creator --version TEXT                  The LEAN engine version to run (defaults to the latest installed version) --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)
+  --strategy-name TEXT            Name of the strategy, will appear at the top-right corner of each page --strategy-version TEXT         Version number of the strategy, will appear next to the project name --strategy-description TEXT     Description of the strategy, will appear under the 'Strategy Description' section --overwrite                     Overwrite --report-destination if it already contains a file --update                        Pull the selected LEAN engine version before running the report creator --version TEXT                  The LEAN engine version to run (defaults to the latest installed version) --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)